 Is it worth it?

 When it comes to mental health, you’d be silly to ever take your eye off the ball.
 It doesn’t matter if you’re experiencing good mental health, or poor mental health, you need to future proof yourself and ensure that things are are always moving in the right direction.
+This means that you need to focus on implementing a series of daily and weekly habits that will help to ensure that your mental health stays on track.

 You could be excused if you’ve just read this list and thought: “well that’s obvious, I do all of those things and none of them truly help me”.
 But do you really?
 When was the last time you went for a long walk?
 When was your last digital detox?
 Have you read a chapter of your book lately?